kyma-project/control-plane/docs/provisioner/01-01-provisioner-overview.md

 Runtime Provisioner also provides extensions that let you leverage Gardener [DNS](https://github.com/gardener/external-dns-management) and [certificate management](https://github.com/gardener/cert-management).
 See the respective documentation for more details.

-  > **NOTE:** To take advantage of these extensions, you must have [`cert-management`](https://github.com/gardener/cert-management) and [`external-dns-management`](https://github.com/gardener/external-dns-management) installed.
-If you are not using Gardener for provisioning, see the components` documentation to learn how to install them.
-If you're using Gardener, the components are already included.

 Runtime Provisioner exposes an API to manage cluster provisioning, installation, and deprovisioning.

 Find the specification of the API [here](https://github.com/kyma-project/control-plane/blob/main/components/provisioner/pkg/gqlschema/schema.graphql).